 4. To become associated with a famous “mega church”

 I used to attend a “mega church” at one time or another.
 When I first moved to LA in the late 80’s, I attended James Cleveland’s church.
-It was considered a mega church back at that time with approx 500+ people maybe more.
-After he died, I then attended Bishop Blake’s mega church because that was the place to be at that time til this day.
+It was a mega church with approx 500+ people maybe more.
+After he died, I then attended Bishop Blake’s mega church because that was the place to be at that time until this day.
 The mega churches today have thousand’s of people who attend, having several services on Sunday to accommodate all its people.

 Again, there’s nothing wrong with attending and worshipping at mega churches.
-But some of us only want to attend a church where they believe something big is happening.
-We are only interested in attending to see the latest and greatest in fashion, gospel music and famous people.
+But some of us only want to attend where they believe something big is happening.
+We are interested in attending to see the latest and greatest in fashion, gospel music and famous people.

 We want to be associated with the “in thing or crowd.”
-We may feel that if a thousand people attend a church, then God must truly be blessing those people and ministry more.
-If we see church goers driving fancy cars and wearing designer clothes and the pastor flying in private jets, then God must be favoring them more with a prosperity ministry.
+We think God is blessing that ministry when a thousand people are in attendance.
+If we see church goers driving fancy cars and wearing designer clothes and the pastor flying in private jets, then God must be favoring them with a prosperity ministry.
 But that also is further from the truth.